Sensible Market Segmentation: Pick a Beach

 Every tech startup tells itself the same lie: “Our product is for everyone.”
 Then they wonder why nobody’s buying.
+The truth sits in plain sight and most founders never see it.
+There’s a predictable pattern to how tech innovations spread or fail to spread through society.

 The Roger Revolution

 Rogers showed us something profound: this isn’t random.
 It’s not about demographics or income brackets or zip codes.
-It’s about psychology—risk tolerance, social influence, and relationship with change itself.
+It’s about psychology – risk tolerance, social influence, and relationship with change itself.
 This is market segmentation at its most fundamental level, based not on superficial characteristics but on how humans actually adopt new behaviors.

 And here’s why it matters: this pattern has held across virtually every significant tech innovation of the past six decades.
 Personal computers.
 Mobile phones.
 Social media.
 Cloud computing.
 Electric vehicles.
 The curve doesn’t lie.